 If the update is not in the catalog list, it does not appear in the Windows Intune administrator console.
 Windows Intune only distributes updates that are in Microsoft Update.
 To determine when a new update will be available, see Microsoft Update Product Team Blog.

 If the update’s product category and update classifications are not selected, select them.
 It should take about two hours for the update to appear in the Windows Intune administrator console.
-For more information about how to select product categories and update classifications, see Selecting Product Categories and Classifications to be Updated.
+For more information about how to select product categories and update classifications, see Selecting Product Categories and Classifications to be Updated in Windows Intune.

 Check whether the update was previously declined.
-For information about how to view a declined update, see Approving a Declined Update.
+For information about how to view a declined update, see Approving a Declined Update in Windows Intune.